Del Pezzo surfaces of Picard number one admitting a torus action: Singularities of -surfaces of Picard number one

-We express the local Gorenstein indices of the fixed points of a $\KK^*$-surface~$X(P)$.
-For this, we explicitly determine the defining linear forms representing an anticanonical divisor near the fixed points.
+We express the local Gorenstein indices of the fixed points of a $\KK^*$-surface~$X(P)$; recall that the Gorenstein index of $X(P)$ is the least common multiple over the local Gorenstein indices.
+In a first step, we explicitly determine the defining linear forms representing an anticanonical divisor near the fixed points.

 \begin{lemma} Let integers $l_0, \ldots, l_r > 0$ and $d_0, \ldots, d_r$ be given and define rational numbers

 Assume that $m \ne 0$ holds and consider the $r+1$ by $r+1$ matrix $B$ and $u_B\in \QQ^{r+1}$ given by